 Finding a home for everything in a home office can be challenging.
 Sometimes it’s necessary to think vertically in order to find the space you need.
 Vertical space can be claimed in a number of ways.

 This tall hutch was originally designed to hold dishes.
 These days it houses office supplies and books.
 It's large capacity makes it an excellent storage piece.

 Think carefully before placing a desk in the middle of a room.
 Personally, I prefer seeing out into the room rather than staring at a wall, but that means running cords across the floor unless you are fortunate enough to have a strategically placed floor outlet at your disposal.
-Running cables across the floor can damage the cables over time if they get stepped on.
-It also poses a tripping hazard and it's an eyesore.
+Running cables across the floor can damage the cables over time if they get stepped on or rolled over.
+It also poses a tripping hazard, and it's an eyesore.

 All sorts of cable control devices are available from channels, to wraps, to clips, to boxes and more.
 Whether you decide to invest in cable control gear or create your own, it’s a good idea to label your cables.
 Use bread tabs or tape wrapped back onto itself to create your own labels or purchase some from an electronics or organization store.

 To truly declutter your home office you need to have a

 functional filing system that allows you to find or file any piece of paper in

 30 seconds.
 Sound impossible?
 Check out my page titled Declutter Your Files

 for details on creating such a system for your home office.